mlava/workspaces/README.md

 - Place any [[pages]] or ((blocks)) you want in the right sidebar, with each one on a new row.
 - Special cases: you could simply put DNP in the Main Window option and the workspace will automatically determine and open the correct daily note.
 You can use DNP+x or DNP-x in the Right Sidebar section, where x is an integer.
 This will open the page for tomorrow (DNP+1), yesterday (DNP-1) or even one year ago (DNP-365).

-You will need to reload the extension to apply these changes, however a way to do this automatically is on the TODO list.

 TODO:

-1. apply changes to workspace definitions without reloading the extension
+1. ~~apply changes to workspace definitions without reloading the extension~~

+2. auto-save feature for current workspace